-Market Transformation Initiatives (MTIs) seek to accelerate market adoption by deliberately inducing structural market changes that increase and accelerate market adoption and produce sustained market effects.
+Market transformation initiatives (MTIs) seek to accelerate market adoption by deliberately inducing structural market changes that produce sustained market effects.
 CalMTA will adhere to well-established approaches to evaluating market transformation programs, as described in the CalMTA MTI Evaluation Framework.
-CPUC Decision 19-12-021 (the Decision), which authorized funding for and creation of a statewide Market Transformation Administrator (CalMTA), includes guidance regarding evaluation of MTIs and the overall market transformation portfolio.
-It calls for setting clear savings goals and other MTI metrics at the time the California Public Utilities Commission (CPUC) initially approves the MTIs to ensure a high level of accountability, and ongoing evaluation to reduce program performance risk.
+California Public Utilities Commission (CPUC) Decision 19-12-021 (the Decision), which authorized funding for and the creation of a statewide Market Transformation Administrator (CalMTA), includes guidance regarding evaluation of MTIs and the overall market transformation portfolio.
+It calls for setting clear savings goals and other MTI metrics at the time the CPUC initially approves the MTIs to ensure a high level of accountability, and ongoing evaluation to reduce program performance risk.
 The Decision also establishes market research and evaluation roles for CalMTA, modeled after the successful approach created by the Northwest Energy Efficiency Alliance (NEEA).